Embracing the cyclical nature of the mining sector

-The licence targets potential Kuroko-style Volcanogenic Massive Sulphide (“VMS”) copper and gold deposits and is situated within the Neo-Proterozoic Nakfa Terrane, at a junction between two major tectonic blocks and comprises a series of metasedimentary and metavolcanic rocks, affected by thrusting and intrusion of the Rama granite.
-A band of mafic to ultramafic rocks bisects the Daro licence from southwest to northeast, interpreted to be an ophiolite complex of oceanic crust and ancient seafloor.
-Historical data compilation of Daro, undertaken by the French governmental Bureau de Recherches Géologiques et Minières, has defined a number of marker lithologies and structures that are considered prospective for Kuroko-style VMS deposits.
+The licence targets potential Volcanogenic Massive Sulphide (“VMS”) copper and gold deposits and is situated within the Neo-Proterozoic Nakfa Terrane, at a junction between two major tectonic blocks and comprises a series of metasedimentary and metavolcanic rocks, affected by thrusting and intrusion of the Rama granite.
+A band of mafic to ultramafic rocks bisects the Daro licence from southwest to northeast, interpreted to be an ophiolite complex of ancient oceanic crust and seafloor sediments.
+Historical data compilation of Daro, undertaken by the French governmental Bureau de Recherches Géologiques et Minières, has defined a number of marker lithologies and structures that are considered prospective for VMS deposits.
 These include the presence of bimodal volcanics and associated sediments, mafic and ultramafic lithologies which conform to an ophiolitic sequence, as well as the presence of extensive chert horizons.
 The Nakfa Terrane hosts a number of significant VMS base metal and gold deposits and mines.
 This includes Bisha, a polymetallic mine operated by Nevsun Resources Ltd (TSX: NSU) 190km north west of Daro, the Harvest and Adyabo projects, being advanced by East Africa Metals Inc. (TSX-V:EAM) 35km west of Daro and the Asmara project being advanced by Sichuan Road & Bridge Mining Investment Corp Ltd 100km north of Daro.